51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 flown by the 51st.

 Missions should follow the SOPs where possible and practical to provide consistency across 51st VFW missions.
-That being said, mission designers may deviate from these guidelines where necessary due to the specific mission scenario or goals.
+That being said, as always, mission designers may deviate from these guidelines where necessary due to the specific mission scenario or goals.

 ## A-10C Warthog

 The A-10C Warthog is a single-seat, twin-turbofan, straight-wing, subsonic attack aircraft designed for close air support (CAS) and forward air controller (FAC) missions.

+> The SOPs support the `A-10C_2` version of the airframe, not the legacy `A-10C` version.

 An `.svg` version of an [A-10C Flight Card](source/51st_SOP_Card_A10.svg) that includes overview, comms ladder, and steerpoint information is available for use by mission designers.